anilkunwar/declarmima_information_category1/vectorless_infromation_retrieval_method/readme.md

-# the code that is used to find the above datasets is:
+# the code that is used to retrieve the above datasets is:

 v88e